SAADAT-Abu/ask-GPT/README.md

 # Ask-GPT

-A simple command-line tool to interact with OpenAI's ChatGPT from any terminal.
-Now enhanced with the ability to analyze the last bash command and debug potential issues.
+is a versatile command-line tool that allows you to interact with AI models, analyze terminal commands, and debug errors.
+It uses Hugging Face models and provides a seamless, user-friendly experience for both querying and troubleshooting.

 ## Features

-- Query ChatGPT directly from the terminal.
-- Uses OpenAI's GPT-4 (or GPT-3.5 if specified).
-- Analyze the last executed bash command for errors or debugging.
-- Simple setup and usage.
+1. **Ask Questions**: Use Hugging Face models to answer questions and perform natural language tasks.
+2. **Analyze Terminal Commands**: Automatically fetch and debug the last executed terminal command.
+3. **Preferred Model Configuration**: Saves your preferred Hugging Face model in a shared configuration file (`config.json`) for future use.
+4. **Error Handling**: Provides meaningful responses to terminal issues and other queries.
+5. **Customizable**: Easily switch models and configurations as per your needs.

 ## Setup